Truthful Two-Facility Location with Candidate Locations: Introduction

 For an overview of the many different truthful facility location problems that have been considered in the literature, we refer the reader to the survey of \citet{fl-survey}.
-Here, we will briefly discuss and compare the papers that are mostly related to our work.
-Most of the papers discussed below differ from ours here in at least one modeling dimension in terms of the definition of the individual cost of the agents, the possible constraints on the locations of the facilities, and what type of information related to the positions and preferences of the agents is assumed to be private or public.
+Here, we will briefly discuss and compare the papers that are most related to our work.
+Most of the papers discussed below differ from ours in at least one modeling dimension in terms of the definition of the individual cost of the agents, the possible constraints on the locations of the facilities, and what type of information related to the positions and preferences of the agents is assumed to be private or public.

-The truthful two-facility location problem was first considered in the original work of \citet{procaccia09approximate}, where the agents were assumed to have homogeneous preferences over the two facilities, their individual costs were equal to the distance from the closest facility to their positions, and the facilities were allowed to be placed anywhere on the line, even at the same point.
+The truthful two-facility location problem was first considered in the original work of \citet{procaccia09approximate}, in which the goal is to locate two identical facilities (even at the same location) and the individual cost of an agent is the distance between her position and the closest facility.
 For deterministic mechanisms, \citeauthor{procaccia09approximate} showed a constant lower bound and a linear upper bound on the approximation ratio in terms of the social cost, and a tight bound of $3$ in terms of the maximum cost.
 They also showed how randomization can lead to further improvements. \citet{Lu2010two-facility} improved the lower bound for the social cost and deterministic mechanisms to an asymptotically linear one, before \citet{fotakis2016concave} finally showed that the exact bound for this case is $n-2$.